syntasso/kratix-docs/docs/main/04-guides/04-writing-a-promise.md

 ---
-description: Writing a Kratix promise
+description: Guide on how to write and package a Kratix Promise
 title: Writing a Promise
 ---
 import PartialPreRequisites from '../../_partials/_generic_prereqs.md';